niuwagege/dhe/README.md

 c++ implementation for dynamic histogram equalization.

 ## Installtion
-All you need is opencv.
+All you need is opencv.(recommend opencv3.4.1)

 ## Parameter
 For my task, the best alpha is round 0.06.
 You can use grid search to find the most approprite one for your own task.